A Pacific Crest Trail planning guide. A way to get an overview of this wonderful trail without being bogged down with lots of info!

 Journey on the Crest by Cindy Ross

 A PCT classic.
 A candid and heartfelt account of Cindy Ross’ journey on the PCT.
-Many wonderful hand-drawn sketches.
+Many beautiful hand-drawn sketches.

 Along the Pacific Crest Trail. by Bart Smith (photos), Karen Berger and Dan Smith (text)